fpusan/tutorial-template/docs/source/adv_annotation.rst

 Using external databases for functional annotation
 ==================================================

 Version 1.0 of SqueezeMeta implements the possibility of using one or several external databases (user-provided) for functional annotation.
-This is invoked using the ``--extdb`` option.
+This is invoked using the ``-extdb`` option.
 The argument must be a file (external database file) with the following format (tab-separated fields):

 ::